 As a large bone, it requires a lot of force for damage to occur on the thighbone.
 The bone is likely to break after a fall from a great height or if involved in a high-speed collision.
 A fracture might also be due to a medical condition where the bones become weak or turn brittle.

 The usual signs of a thighbone fracture include:

 - Popping or snapping sound at the time of injury

 - Achiness, swelling, bruising or tenderness right after the injury

-- Discomfort when the site of injury is touched or prevents the individual from placing weight on the leg
+- Discomfort when touching the site of injury or prevents the individual from placing weight on the leg

 - Deformity of the leg